 Mother and Child

-Exploring “Mother and Child” by Eugene Field One night a tiny dewdrop fell Into the bosom of a rose, Dear little one, I love thee well, Be ever here thy sweet repose!
-Seeing the rose with love bedight, The envious…
+Unveiling the Poignancy of Eugene Field’s “Mother and Child” One night a tiny dewdrop fell Into the bosom of a rose, Dear little one, I love thee well, Be ever here thy sweet repose!
+Seeing the rose with love bedight,…

 Claude McKay